wibitchain/dslink/docs/protocol.md

    1. Simple inclusion of a transaction in a block will enable the transaction writer to include a baseline of N operations
    2. Any number of operations that exceed N will be subject to proof that a fee was paid that meets or exceeds a required amount, determined as follows:
       1. Let the block range R include the last block the node believes to be the latest confirmed and the 9 blocks that precede it.
-      2. Compute an array of median fees M, wherein the result of each computation is the median of all transactions fees in each block, less any Sidetree-bearing transactions.
+      2. Compute an array of median fees M, wherein the result of each computation is the median of all transactions fees in each block, less any DsLink-bearing transactions.
       3. Let the target fee F be the average of all the values contained in M.
       4. Let the per operation cost C be F divided by the baseline amount N.
    3. To test the batch for adherence to the Proof of Fee requirement, divide the number of operations in the batch by the fee paid in the host transaction, and ensure that the resulting per operation amount exceeds the required per operation cost C.

-## Sidetree Transaction Processing
+## DsLink Transaction Processing
-A Sidetree transaction represents a batch of operations to be processed by Sidetree nodes.
+A DsLink transaction represents a batch of operations to be processed by DsLink nodes.
 Each transaction is assigned a monotonically increasing number (but need not be increasing by one), the _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
-A _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
-An invalid transaction is simply discarded by Sidetree nodes.
+A _transaction number_ is assigned to all DsLink transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
+An invalid transaction is simply discarded by DsLink nodes.
 The following rules must be followed for determining the validity of a transaction:

 1. _Anchor file_ validation rules:
    1. The anchor file must strictly follow the schema defined by the protocol.
 An anchor file with missing or additional properties is invalid.